Lawrence Mead: Theories on welfare and poverty

 Mead believes that welfare should be means-tested, so as to encourage behaviors among aid recipients to alleviate their poverty.
-According to Mead, extreme poverty is more commonly found in minority groups not because of a lack work ethic.
+According to Mead, extreme poverty is more commonly found in minority groups not because of a lack of work ethic.
 Rather, he argues that their belief in work unfortunately does not sufficiently bind their actions.
 This assessment is identical to JD Vance's assessment of poor, white Appalachians in his book Hillbilly Elegy.
 Hence, Mead argues "[t]he ideal in welfare... is to link benefits as tightly as possible to work.
 That requires a clear work test that employable recipients must meet as soon as they apply for aid, not sometime later.
 Equally important, there must be ample benefits to support working, particularly child and health care."

 On July 21, 2020, Mead published a commentary in the journal Society titled "Poverty and Culture" based on ideas from his 2019 book Burdens of Freedom but also found in his 1983 book, Beyond Entitlement.
 In the paper, he wrote that extreme poverty is found amongst Black and Hispanic people in the United States more often than white people because they "typically respond only weakly to chances to get ahead through education and work" due to cultural differences in adapting to the United States' "individualist culture", a culture he posits derives from Europe.
 He repeated his hypothesis that while impoverished minorities do value work, their values do not sufficiently guide their actions.
 The paper drew widespread outrage from the academic community for allegedly perpetuating racist, xenophobic and classist stereotypes, and multiple petitions circulated requesting a retraction.
 NYU issued a statement expressing its rejection of "false, prejudicial, and stigmatizing assertions about the culture of communities of color in the United States" in his paper.
 The journal publisher launched an investigation, and on July 31 the editor-in-chief retracted the paper and apologized for publishing it.